-This information is to be used as If you are a Japanese national that is authorised by a treaty country other a guide only.
-Please refer to the than Japan, you are required to notify the Ministry of the Environment prior Traveller Information page or ask your to your cruise. booking agent for more details on visa requirements as these change No individual permit is required, just notification to the Ministry of the frequently.
-Environment before your Antarctic trip.
-For more information please visit: www.iaato.org/info-for-japanese-nationals Due to constantly evolving COVID-19 requirements and restrictions, please also refer to your government's foreign travel advice for most up to date information on entry requirements for countries you are travelling to and transiting.
+This information is to be used as a guide only.
+Please refer to the Traveller Information page or ask your booking agent for more details on visa requirements as these change frequently.

+Due to constantly evolving COVID-19 requirements and restrictions, please also refer to your government's foreign travel advice for most up to date information on entry requirements for countries you are travelling to and transiting.